kleis-technology/terraform-training/tutorials/TP4/README.md

 terraform init --backend-config="backend.tfvars"
 ```

-You will be asked if you want to copy your local State to the remote storage.
+You will be asked if you want to migrate your local State to the remote storage.
 Answer, `yes`.

 The same exact procedure can be used to initialize a Terraform configuration from scratch.